GFA-spec/GFA-spec/GFA2.md

 orientation of the objects matters (e.g. the edge between two consecutive segments, the segment between two consecutive edges, etc.)
-A set can contain a reference to a path, but not vice versa, in which case the orientation of the objects in the path become irrelavent.
+A set can contain a reference to a path, but not vice versa, in which case the orientation of the objects in the path become irrelevant.

 Note: It was discussed whether U/O-lines with the same name could be considered to be concatenated together in the order in which they appear (see [#54](https://github.com/GFA-spec/GFA-spec/issues/54) and [#47](https://github.com/GFA-spec/GFA-spec/pull/47)).
 This multi-line path format was not included in the current version of this specification, but if people want to explore use of this structure, they can do so using a different single letter record code.